Luoxd1996/RAOS/README.md

 It would be highly appreciated if you cite our paper when using this dataset or code:

     @article{luo2022word,
-      title={{WORD}: A large scale dataset, benchmark and clinical applicable study for abdominal organ segmentation from CT image}, author={Xiangde Luo, Wenjun Liao, Jianghong Xiao, Jieneng Chen, Tao Song, Xiaofan Zhang, Kang Li, Dimitris N. Metaxas, Guotai Wang, and Shaoting Zhang}, journal={Medical Image Analysis},
+      title={{WORD}: A large-scale dataset, benchmark and clinically applicable study for abdominal organ segmentation from CT image}, author={Xiangde Luo, Wenjun Liao, Jianghong Xiao, Jieneng Chen, Tao Song, Xiaofan Zhang, Kang Li, Dimitris N. Metaxas, Guotai Wang, and Shaoting Zhang}, journal={Medical Image Analysis},
       volume={82},